Happy slapping: France

 In February 2007, an amendment aimed at criminalising "happy slapping" was added to a law "on the prevention of delinquency" by the Parliament of France based on a proposal from then Interior Minister Nicolas Sarkozy.
 The anti-happy-slapping clause appears as the last part of Article 44, which also deals with ambushing law enforcement personnel.
 The law equates filming or photographing certain classes of violent crimes, including severe beatings and rape, with being an accomplice of such crimes.
 The law makes it illegal to broadcast the images of such crimes, punishable by up to 5 years in prison and/or a €75,000 fine.

 The law does not apply to those who took the above actions in order to obtain evidence in court, or as professional journalism.
 Professional journalism is delimited in France by the "press card", which is awarded by a commission representing journalist unions and press organisations.
 As defined by law, a professional journalist is one whose main activity is professional paid journalism.

-The bill was signed into law on 5 March 2007, despite some organisations, including Reporters Without Borders, and the French chapter of Wikimedia, arguing that this clause created a legal discrimination in criminal law between professional journalists and ordinary citizens practising journalism.
+The bill was signed into law on 5 March 2007, despite some organisations, including Reporters Without Borders and the French chapter of Wikimedia, arguing that this clause created a legal discrimination in criminal law between professional journalists and ordinary citizens practising journalism.
 Specifically, it was argued that citizens filming incidents of police brutality and publishing such information online could be intimidated by law enforcement into remaining silent, or prosecuted for their actions.
 This criticism was relayed by the international media.

-French President Nicolas Sarkozy declared to Reporters Without Borders that "the spirit of the law is not to infringe of freedom of information.
-However, if the least doubt subsisted, then I'm in favour of a clarification of the law."
+French President Nicolas Sarkozy declared to Reporters Without Borders that "the spirit of the law is not to infringe [on] freedom of information.
+However, if the least doubt subsist[s], then I'm in favour of a clarification of the law."

 United Kingdom

 In March 2008, a teenage girl who filmed the fatal beating of a man on her mobile phone was sentenced to two years' detention in the first prosecution of its kind in the United Kingdom.
 The judge stated that the courts had to make an example of such youths.
-She had pleaded guilty at Leeds Crown Court in February 2008 to aiding and abetting the manslaughter of Gavin Waterhouse, 29, from Keighley, West Yorkshire.
-Mark Masters, 19, from Keighley, and Sean Thompson, 17, from Bradford, were sentenced to seven and six years, respectively, after admitting to manslaughter.
+She had pleaded guilty at Leeds Crown Court in February 2008 to aiding and abetting the murder of Gavin Waterhouse, 29, from Keighley, West Yorkshire.
+Mark Masters, 19, from Keighley, and Sean Thompson, 17, from Bradford, were sentenced to seven and six years, respectively, after admitting to murder.
 Waterhouse died from a ruptured spleen after being beaten in September 2007.

 Just before the attack, the girl was handed a mobile phone by one of the attackers and told to "video this", prosecutors said.
 She approached Waterhouse, asked for money, and recorded the subsequent attack.
 She was sentenced to serve a two-year detention training order.
 Police said they were satisfied with the court's decision.
 The Crown Prosecutor said "this is the first time a suspect in England and Wales has been successfully prosecuted for aiding and abetting murder or manslaughter, for the filming of an inaptly called 'happy slapping' incident".